A neck lump is any lump, bump, or swelling in the neck.

 Swollen salivary glands under the jaw may be caused by infection or cancer.
-Lumps in the muscles of the neck are caused by injury or torticollis.
+Lumps in the muscles of the neck are caused by injury or spasm of the neck muscles (torticollis).
 These lumps are often at the front of the neck.
 Lumps in the skin or just below the skin are often caused by cysts, such as sebaceous cysts.

 The thyroid gland may also produce swelling or one or more lumps.
 This can be due to thyroid disease or cancer.
 Most cancers of the thyroid gland grow very slowly.
 They are often cured with surgery, even if they have been present for several years.